flamedfury/flamedfury.com/src/recordshelf.md

 ## Mixtapes & playlists

-I like to create mixtapes and playlists.
+As you can tell, I love music.
+I also love to create mixtapes and playlists.
+Below are a selection of my most thoughtout mixtapes and playlists.
+Give them a listen and let me know what you think.

 #### This is: Griselda Records